-This article describes about how to install and configure Dokan Auctions add-on.
-For using the features of this add on, see Dokan Auction usage guide here.
+This article describes how to install and configure the Dokan Auctions module.
+For using the features of this add on, see the Dokan Auction usage guide here.

 - WordPress 4.1 or later.

 - WooCommerce Simple Auctions plugin 1.1.5 or later